 Vital Link is a large steel fabricator and Hush House specialist for manufacture, installation and maintenance.
 VLI’s technical approach is embedded in a commitment to providing a technically superior quality and timely good or service to customers.
 This is embodied in Vital Link corporate culture, processes and procedures, and reflected in the dedication, expertise and experience of our personnel.
 These core values are now supported by joinder to Atec, Celtech and the naval engine test systems unit of Astronics (NETS).

-VLI provides the USAF substantial consistent technical support, integration of systems that are common to the platforms by coordinating with the USAF Program Managers and/or CORS to align user test stand repairs with NSS repairs.
-The Atec group of companies provides superior technical solutions from 15 engineers by sharing and integrating equipment interfaces between the NSS and the Test Stand, utilities, communication system, cameras, fire controls, etc. Shared technical resources between the companies including engineering, project management, CFT personnel, manufacturing, machining, logistics capability, lessons learned, financial strength, and longtime management.
+VLI provides the USAF substantial consistent technical support, integration of systems that are common to the platforms by coordinating with the USAF Program Managers, and/or CORS to align user test stand repairs with NSS repairs.
+The Atec group of companies provides superior technical solutions from 150 engineers by sharing and integrating equipment interfaces between the NSS and the Test Stand, utilities, communication system, cameras, fire controls, etc. Shared technical resources between the companies include engineering, project management, CFT personnel, manufacturing, machining, logistics capability, lessons learned, financial strength, and longtime management.

 “Vital Link’s major strength is understanding the complexity of the Hush House sustainment work, and our ability to manage the priorities, funding, technical/workload definition, and schedule needs of the USAF and its customers,” said Johnny Gunnels, Vice President.
 Vital Link looks forward to continuing to provide unparalleled relocation and conversion capabilities to the USAF and will strive to meet all the requirements of the program for sustainment over the next 8 ½ years.